maneeshsahu/aws-howdy-partner/README.md

 ![Login Page](/images/browser-login-page.png)

 Enter an account credentials.
-You can use the email/password that you used while creating the Okta organization.
+You can use the email and password that you used while creating the Okta organization.

+Click `Sign In`.

 After a successful authentication, you should see a logged in page as below:

 ![Logged-in Page](/images/browser-logged-in-page.png)

+## Reduce User Onboarding/Signin Friction

+### Go Passwordless

+### Use Social Login

 ## Resource Server